carmenbianca/report-liferay/plan.md

   may have written a product that measures licensing quality.
 Analysing these products may give insight into how the measurements are done.

-## TODO: Requirements analysis
+## Requirements analysis

-TODO
+After the research has been completed, a requirements analysis will be produced that will form the basis of the design for the product.

 # Project activities {#project-activities}